umbraco/Umbraco.Headless.Demo/README.md

 ## Getting Started

-This demo is split into two parts, the Umbraco backend and a Next.js frontend.
+This demo is split into two parts, an Umbraco backend and a Next.js frontend.
 You can access the two parts within their relevant git branches.
-Given these are two distinct sub projects, it's best to checkout out each branch into a different folder independantly rather than checking out this main branch and switching branches.
+Given these are two distinct sub projects, it's best to checkout out each branch into a different folder independantly rather than checking out this main branch and switching between them.

 ```bash
 git clone --branch backend/main --single-branch https://github.com/umbraco/Umbraco.Headless.Demo.git backend